Configure and enable users for SMS-based authentication using Microsoft Entra ID

 - If you don't have an Azure subscription, create an account.

-- An Azure Active Directory tenant associated with your subscription.
+- A Microsoft Entra tenant associated with your subscription.

-- You need global administrator privileges in your Azure AD tenant to enable SMS-based authentication.
+- You need global administrator privileges in your Microsoft Entra tenant to enable SMS-based authentication.

-- Each user that's enabled in the text message authentication method policy must be licensed, even if they don't use it.
-Each enabled user must have one of the following Azure AD, EMS, Microsoft 365 licenses:
+- Each user that's enabled in the SMS authentication method policy must be licensed, even if they don't use it.
+Each enabled user must have one of the following Microsoft Entra ID, EMS, Microsoft 365 licenses:

 Here are some known issues:

-- SMS-based authentication isn't currently compatible with Azure AD Multi-Factor Authentication.
+- SMS-based authentication isn't currently compatible with Microsoft Entra multifactor authentication.

 - Except for Teams, SMS-based authentication isn't compatible with native Office applications.

-- SMS-based authentication isn't recommended for B2B accounts.
+- SMS-based authentication isn't supported for B2B accounts.

 - Federated users won't authenticate in the home tenant.
 They only authenticate in the cloud.